Types of subsurface drainage systems

 Gravel mole drains

-These drains are installed at the base of slopes at the change of gradient, usually where a steeper slope meets the flats to intercept the downhill flow of subsurface water (Figure 6).
+These drains are installed at the base of slopes at the change of gradient, usually where a steeper slope meets the flats to intercept the downhill flow of subsurface water.
 Often the soil type on the slope is more permeable than those of the flats and this forces the water to come to the surface, usually at the change of slope.

 Interceptor drains can also be installed below springs and spring lines to intercept spring water.
-Grazing animals severely pug the areas surrounding springs and damage is usually more concentrated down slope.
-This affected area increases over time as the 'soak' area spreads outward and down slope.
-Drainage reduces stock damage, or pugging as the soil maintains its strength and so, structure.
+Grazing animals severely pug the areas around springs and damage is usually more concentrated down slope as the soil is very wet and has little structural strength.
+This affected area usually spreads unless fenced off.

 Ground water pumps